duongha1/duongha1/README.md

 ### Hi there 👋

-I am Duong Ha, student at Vassa University of Applied Science, Software Engineering major.🎓 🎓
+I am Duong Ha, student at Vassa University of Applied Science, Information Technology.🎓 🎓

 My skills and experiences focus on front-end website development using languages, frameworks and libraries such as HTML, CSS, SCSS, Javascript, Bootstrap,JQuery, Reactjs, React Native and Redux. 💻 💻 💻